Low Carb Yorkshire Pudding (Atkins Diet Phase 2) | dietplan-101.com

 - 1 tsp double action baking powder

-- Pour dripping into 9 holes of a 12-hole muffin tin (1/2 tbsp each), then preheat in the oven to 480°F/250°C (or the highest temperature of your oven) until dripping is smoking hot.
+- Pour dripping into 9 holes of a 12-hole muffin tin (1/2 tbsp each), then preheat the oven to 480°F/250°C (or the highest temperature of your oven) until dripping is smoking hot.

 - Beat eggs until frothy, then add in milk and salt and whisk until combined.

-- Sieve in soy flour, vital wheat gluten and baking powder, then whisk until the batter is smooth.
+- Sieve in soy flour, vital wheat gluten, and baking powder, then whisk until the batter is smooth.

 - Beat the batter again until light and frothy and no lumps.
 Transfer the batter to a jug.
-(Note: The batter should be a bit runny, but can coat the back of a spoon and stick nice to it.
+(Note: The batter should be a bit runny, but can coat the back of a spoon and stick nicely to it.
 Add a few tbsps of water if it is slightly thick.)

 - Pour the batter equally over the hot dripping of each hole quickly, then bake at 375°F/190°C for about 30 minutes, until the puddings are lightly browned.
 (DO NOT open the oven until it is done!)